cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

   - The provider Staking module has an up-to-date list of validator updates for every consumer chain registered.
 - Expected postcondition:
   - For every consumer chain with `chainId`
-    - A list of validator updates is retrieved from the provider Staking module and aggregated to the list of pending updates for the consumer chain with `chainId`, i.e., `pendingUpdates[chainId]`.
+    - A list of validator updates `valUpdates` is obtained from the provider Staking module.
+    - If either `valUpdates` is not empty or there were unbonding operations initiated during this block, then a `VSCPacketData` is created and appended to the list of pending VSCPackets associated to `chainId`, i.e., `pendingVSCPackets[chainId]`.
-    - If the list of pending updates is not empty and there is a CCV channel with status `VALIDATING` for the the consumer chain with `chainId`, then
+    - If there is an established CCV channel for the the consumer chain with `chainId`, then
-      - a `VSCPacketData` is created, with `updates = valUpdates`;
+      - for each `VSCPacketData` in the list of pending VSCPackets associated to `chainId`
-      - a packet with the created `VSCPacketData` is sent on the channel associated with the consumer chain with `chainId`.
+        - a packet with the `VSCPacketData` is sent on the channel associated with the consumer chain with `chainId`.
+  - `vscId` is incremented.
 - Error condition:
   - A CCV channel for the consumer chain with `chainId` exists and its status is not set to `VALIDATING`.